 - The child cannot pay for more than half of his own expenses.

 - You must claim the child as your dependent on your tax return, and he can’t file a joint return except to claim a tax refund.
-For example, if your child is married and isn’t exempt from filing a return with his spouse, you can’t claim the child tax credit.

 - The child must be a U.S. citizen, U.S. national or U.S. resident alien and have a Social Security or individual taxpayer ID number.